-School Spotlight highlights outstanding Minnesota school- and student-music ensembles during the academic year.
-This week's performance comes from Robbinsdale Armstrong High School Concert Choir under the baton of Stephanie Trump.
+School Spotlight highlights outstanding Minnesota school and student music ensembles during the academic year.
+This week's performance comes from the Willmar High School Cardinal Choir under the baton of Neal Haugen.

 Looking at the lives and work of music teachers across Minnesota.

 Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
-This week, we meet Jonathan Laflamme, director of bands at Little Falls Community High School in Little Falls, Minn.
+This week, we meet Matthew Krage, Director of Choirs and Director of Theatre at Virginia High School in Virginia, Minn.

-Back for its second year, Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
-This week, we meet Ed Schaefle, orchestra teacher at Blaine High School in Blaine, Minn.
+Classical MPR's Teacher Feature highlights the lives and work of music teachers throughout Minnesota.
+This week, we meet Paul Kile, Director of Bands at Edina High School in Edina, Minn.